goodwid/pr-monitor/README.md

 # pr-monitor

 This started out as a [BitBar](https://getbitbar.com/) plugin.
-I had spun off another script that outputs direct to the console for general purpose usage, then realized it needed more work.
+I had spun off another script that output its data direct to the console for general purpose usage, then realized it needed more work.

-It has evolved into a module wrapped in a terminal app that has configuration options, storing the Github token and repositories to track.
+It has evolved into a module wrapped in a terminal app that has configuration options, storing the Github token and repositories to track in preferences, or receiving them as parameters as a module.

 ## Usage